 I didn’t let them and instead blew fire in front of me.
 My claws shredded through bodies, and I even willed my tail to appear behind me.

-Just as quickly as soldiers fell from my claws, five more took their place, making it a bit more difficult to deal with.
-I pushed, destroyed, blew fire, slashed, jumped and even dodged as best as I could.
+Just as quickly as soldiers fell from my claws, five more took their place, making it a bit more challenging to deal with.
+I pushed, destroyed, blew fire, slashed, jumped, and dodged as best as possible.

 My legs started to shift into dragon feet, but I was still in my human form.
-Horns started to appear out of my forehead, making me look diabolic.
-The sudden change gave me an extra boost of speed, allowing me to cut through the soldiers even faster.
+Horns began to appear out of my forehead, making me look diabolic.
+The sudden change gave me an extra boost of speed, allowing me to cut through the soldiers faster.

 “A demon!”
 The soldiers cried out in fear.
-Some started to run the other way, but was stop by their general’s call.
+Some started to run the other way but were stopped by their general’s call.

 “Fight!
 We will stop the demon here!”
 General Gravion was on a horse, pointing his sword at me.

 The word demon actually stung.
 It did more damage to my heart than the soldier’s sword.
-I frowned at there words.
+I frowned at their words.

 “Demon?”
 I unconsciously spoke out loud.
 “I’m not a demon.”

 Fine.
-I’ll show them demon.
+I’ll show them demons.
 My heart twisted in anger at their words.
-Squinting towards them, I inhaled a deep breathe.
+Squinting towards them, I inhaled a deep breath.

-A roar erupted out of my mouth that was never heard before by the soldiers and they froze in complete fear.
+A roar erupted out of my mouth, and they froze in complete fear.
 Even the allies on the wall temporarily stopped to look down towards me.
 Everyone felt it, the power of my draconic self.